 BREAK IN TRANSCRIPT

-Mr. President, I yield the floor, and I suggest the absence of a quorum.
+With that, I yield the floor and suggest the absence of a quorum.

 BREAK IN TRANSCRIPT